 Why Docker for PHP?

-Traditional PHP development had pain points:
+Traditional PHP development accumulates pain quietly:

 Basic PHP Docker Setup